MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 In Static Web Apps, a user is a member of the anonymous role [by default](/azure/static-web-apps/authentication-custom?tabs=aad%2Cinvitations#manage-roles).
 If the user is authenticated, the user is a member of both the `anonymous` and `authenticated` roles.

-When a client app sends an authenticated request to Data API builder [deployed using Static Web Apps database connections (Preview)](/azure/static-web-apps/database-overview), the client app supplies an access token that is processed by Static Web Apps and [transformed into JSON](/azure/static-web-apps/user-information?tabs=javascript#client-principal-data):
+When a client app sends an authenticated request to Data API builder [deployed using Static Web Apps database connections (Preview)](/azure/static-web-apps/database-overview), the client app supplies an access token that Static Web Apps [transforms into JSON](/azure/static-web-apps/user-information?tabs=javascript#client-principal-data):

 ```json
 {